adityabliss25/Inventory-Management-System/docs/Advanced_Collections_Documentation.md

 The objective of this project is to develop an Advanced Inventory Management System using the Java Collections Framework.
 The system is designed to handle product data efficiently by selecting the optimal data structure for each specific business requirement, such as uniqueness, sorting, and historical tracking.

 ### Key Objectives
-• Unique Identification: Ensuring no two products share the same SKU.
+• **Unique Identification**: Ensuring no two products share the same SKU.

-• Automatic Sorting: Maintaining a catalog sorted by product code.
+• **Automatic Sorting**: Maintaining a catalog sorted by product code.

-• Undo Functionality: Allowing users to revert the last inventory change.
+• **Undo Functionality**: Allowing users to revert the last inventory change.

-• Process Management: Handling pending update requests in a First-In-First-Out (FIFO) manner.
+• **Process Management**: Handling pending update requests in a First-In-First-Out (FIFO) manner.

 ## 2. Setup and Installation Instructions**